Ryan Reynolds will become 'frothy, rabies-infused' Sens fan if he's part of successful bid | CBC News

 The school's radio club — which has a partnership with CBC Thunder Bay — published the conversation on YouTube Wednesday.

-"If we progress with the Ottawa Senators I will be a frothy, rabies-infused fan the likes of which the NHL has never seen," he said.
+"If we progress with the Ottawa Senators I will be a frothy, rabies-infused fan the likes of which the NHL has never seen," Reynolds said.

 "There's not too much I can say about that now, but I have a real connection to Ottawa, to the community of Ottawa."